Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

         A (possibly mixin based) metadata definition that allows for application level data constructs.
 Possible schemes that this value could denote include HasUnit, HasDecimals, MimePointer, LookupKey, Labeled, Unstructured, Versionable, and more.
           * Type: TBD
           * Optional: no
+        * ` creationTime ` \
+        The time that the application claims the transactions were created.
+This is translated to a UNIX timestamp and used to set the Schedule object's creation field.
+          * Type: DateTime | <*implementation defined*>
+          * Optional: yes
+          * Default: The current time
+        * ` earliestTime ` \
+        The earliest time that the transactions are eligible to be included in a block.
+This will be converted to a slot number and used to set the Schedule object's minimumSlot field.
+Note that this can be in the future.
+However, if it is too far in the future, then nodes may evict it from their mempool.
+          * Type: DateTime | <*implementation defined*>
+          * Optional: yes
+          * Default: Beginning of time
+        * ` latestTime ` \
+        The latest time that the transactions are eligible to be included in a block.
+This will be converted to a slot number and used to set the Schedule object's maximumSlot field.
+          * Type: DateTime | <*implementation defined*>
+          * Optional: yes
+          * Default: 5 minutes into the future
     * *Returns* \
       Result
         * S = Array of [StagedFutures](#stagedfutures) for the submitted transactions